Fundamentals of Engineered Systems Design

 Environmental Impacts of the HVAC Industry

 Study of the impacts of the HVAC industry on the natural environment in the U.S. and the world, including the social and technological responses to these environmental impacts.
 Central topics include pollution sources, the extent and forms of water, air and solid waste pollution, health effects, the historical growth of the environmental movement and the HVAC industry, and technological responses to HVAC related pollutants.
 Other important topics include refrigerant use and management, fuel spills and storage, stack emissions and green buildings.
 Emphasis on the place technological development and energy efficiency has in reducing negative environmental impact.
 Formal and informal writing is required.
-(Formerly BHV 430) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BHV320 and BHV325 and ENL111 and MTH180.
+(Formerly BHV 430) 3 Credits (3 Lecture) Prerequisite(s): BHV320 and BHV325 and ENL111 and MTH180.
 (Science, Technology and Society, Writing Enriched)

 Mechanical System Design